JureSeselj/tasty_blog/README.md

 # Tasty Blog

 # Goal for this Project
-This project is a Full Stack website built using the Django framework.
+Welcome to Tasty Blog, this project is a Full Stack website built using the Django framework.
 Tasty Blog is a recipe book where users can look or search for a recipe to prepare.
 When the user is logged in they can also like/unlike a post, comment on a post and upload or update their user image and details.
 As a user admin, they can post new recipes, approve comments and add new authors.

 [Live Project Here]()